Reasons why we should all support local businesses

 Covid-19 and multiple lockdowns have made people increasingly dependant on the internet, turbo-charging their reliance on finding what they need online.
 This dynamic is here to stay.
 There’s also been a much bigger focus with people wanting to support local business and community functions rather than always using big corporate brands.
 Add to the mix a growing consumer desire to make sustainable choices with climate change in mind which local businesses are well placed to deliver.

 Whatever the motivation, even small adjustments to buying habits create a steady ripple effect.
-Which can become a lifeline for many small businesses.
+Which can become a lifeline for a small business.

-Deciding to go local and spending just a little money locally can have a big impact on the security of jobs and businesses.
-And in turn, this benefits the local economy.
-It generates jobs, improves lives and career opportunities and creates a strong sense of community.
+Choosing to support local business and spending just a little money locally can have a huge impact.
+And in turn, this benefits the regional economy.
+It generates employment, improves lives and career opportunities and creates a strong sense of community.

-Many small local businesses, however, are still not online, and their services and products may not be well advertised.
+Many small local businesses, however, are still not online, and their services and products hard to find.
 They may rely just on a Facebook page or a poster in a shop window.
-Helping consumers to find these local businesses is where Keeping It Local comes in!
+If that rings a bell and you would like to make your business easy to find online, Keeping it Local can help.
 Contact Cathy for more info.